hoangquan-k16fpt/auto-send-message-facebook/README.md

 #### To send a message to multiple people: enter the id in the recipient id box, the different recipient ids are separated by ' , '.
 #### To send multiple messages: enter the message content in the message box, different messages will be separated by pressing the enter key.

-### Notice: To make it work, you need to pip install package fbchat to your device and change the value of the 190th line in the __state.py file to 1. or you can import my myfbchatqt library for quick use and no error.
+### Notice: To make it work, you need to pip install package fbchat to your device and change the value of the 190th line in the __state.py file to 1. or you can import my 'myfbchatqt' library for quick use and no error.